abcarroll/fiche/README.md

 #### Domain `-d`

 This will be used as a prefix for an output received by the client.
-Value will be prepended with `http`.
+Value will be prepended with the domain prefix (see -P) if set or `http` otherwise.

 ```
 fiche -d domain.com